openworm/Blender2NeuroML/README.md

 write s.khayrulin@gmail.com or openworm-discuss@googlegroups.com

-For some scripts (which?) you need to run them in the Blender Scripting console.
+For some scripts (like blenderToNeuroMl.py) you need to run them in the Blender Scripting console.

 To Run Python Scripts in the Blender Console:
 1. Install Blender